RStevensonR/INF585-CSC51085EP/06_deformers/b_laplacian_deformation/README.md

     `build_matrix` : fill the matrix coefficient and perform factorization

-    `update_deformation` : solve the system for the given constraints

-        and handle the two types of constraints: fixed positions, and target one.
+    `update_deformation` : solve the system for the given constraints + handle the two types of constraints: fixed positions, and target one.

 > [!NOTE]
 > You will need to compute the one ring of your surface.
 > Check the specific structure of your matrix with a coarse mesh (you can print it on the command line).